Digital Hearing Aids Reviews – What Brands Are Best?

 Hearing Aid Basics: Different Types

-When it comes to buying hearing aids, there are two main types that you can purchase.
 They are analog hearing aids and digital hearing aids.
 Both types will improve your ability to hear the sounds around you, but they work in different ways.
-Both types also come in a number of different styles, including in the ear models and around the ear models.

-Analog hearing aids amplify the sounds that enter your ear.
-They consist of a microphone, which captures the sounds, and an amplifier, which makes the sounds louder.
 The receiver is like a speaker, playing the sounds close to your ear drum.
 These hearing aids use something called automatic gain control or AGC to ensure that noises that are already loud are not over amplified.
-This means that if someone screams, your hearing aids will not blast the sound into your ears.
-These hearing aids can also be adjusted for different environments like your home or a football game, for example.
-On average, analog hearing aids cost around a few hundred dollars.

-Digital hearing aids are another option, and they are often more expensive than analog hearing aids.
-They use a computer chip that converts sounds into digital signals, which are converted back to sound closer to your ear drum.
-This process is called Digital Signal Processing or DSP.
 These hearing aids can differentiate between noises and voices and can filter out background noise.
 They will also protect your ears again very loud sounds, and some digital hearing aids will shut off if things get too loud.
-These hearing aids are often more expensive than analog hearing aids, and they average around one thousand dollars.

 Some people prefer digital hearing aids because they use more advanced technology, but they are the more expensive of the two.
 Speaking with your doctor can help you decide which type is right for you.